-The condition that we call prickly heat, also known as heat rash, happens to adults and children when sweat becomes trapped under the skin.
+The condition that we call prickly heat happens to adults and children when sweat becomes trapped under the skin.

-Prickly heat is sometimes called sweat rash or by its diagnostic name, miliaria rubra.
+It’s also called heat rash, sweat rash, or miliaria rubra.
 Children tend to get it more than adults because their sweat glands are still developing.

 Prickly heat is uncomfortable and itchy.
-In most cases, developing the rash isn’t a reason to see a doctor.
-But there are treatment options and prevention tips for people that frequently get prickly heat.
+In most cases, developing the rash isn’t reason enough to see a doctor.
+There are treatment options and prevention tips for people who frequently get prickly heat.

 The symptoms of prickly heat are fairly straightforward.
 Red bumps and itching occur in an area where sweat has been trapped underneath layers of skin.

 The neck, shoulders, and chest are the most common places for prickly heat to appear.
 Folds of skin and places where your clothing rubs against your skin are also areas where prickly heat might occur.

 The area of irritation might display a reaction right away, or it might take a few days to develop on your skin.